Matsuo3rd/bose-soundtouch-aux-keepalive/README.md

 ## Installation

 1. Download `bose-soundtouch-aux-keepalive.sh` to your always-on Linux or Mac computer
-2. Call the script using as first argument the fqdn or ip of your SoundToich's network IP or define the `soundtouch_ip` variable in the script (line 4, mine is `192.168.0.42` you shall replace it accordingly)
+2. Call the script using as first argument the fqdn or ip of your SoundTouch's network IP or define the `soundtouch_ip` variable in the script (line 10, mine is `192.168.0.42` you shall replace it accordingly)
 3. Define a [crontab](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/) (or any scheduling system) which executes the script every 15 minutes (e.g.  `0/15 8-21 * * *`)